‘Outlander’ Stars Sam Heughan And Caitriona Balfe Ignite Romance Rumors With Behind-The-Scenes Canoodling

 “They always call each other their best friend, but it definitely seems to be more than that,” the insider stated.
 “The chemistry between them isn’t an act.”

 It should be noted that Heughan and Balfe have denied the romance rumors in the past.
 Of course, this hasn’t stopped the reports from flooding in with each new season of Outlander.
 Their activity outside of the show also isn’t helping matters.
-In fact, People reports that Heughan and Balfe were recently spotted at a rugby game while filming in Cape Town, South Africa.
+In fact, People reported that Heughan and Balfe were recently spotted at a rugby game while filming in Cape Town, South Africa.

 “Thank you @THESTORMERS What a result!!!!!
 And so good to meet “4Ball” @iamSivN @caitrionambalfe,” Heughan wrote alongside a photo of him and Balfe posing with a group of fans.